Skip to Main Navigation

 Overview

-Honduras has made progress in reducing poverty, although it still ranks as one of the poorest and most unequal countries in Latin America and the Caribbean.
-Poverty, at a threshold of US$6.85 per capita per day (2017 PPP), is estimated to reach 51.9 percent of the population in 2023, down slightly from 52.4 percent in 2022.
-However, this percentage is above the levels observed before the COVID-19 pandemic.
-Moreover, poverty under the US$2.15 threshold remains high, at an estimated 14.1 percent.
+Honduras has made progress in reducing poverty, although it remains among the poorest and most unequal countries in Latin America and the Caribbean.
+It is estimated that poverty, at the threshold of $6.85 per capita per day (2017 PPP), remained relatively stable at 49.3% of the population in 2024 (compared to 49.5% in 2023).
+Additionally, poverty below the threshold of $2.15 per capita per day remains high, reaching 12.4% of the population in 2024.

-In addition, human development outcomes in the country are among the lowest in the region.
-For example, according to the World Bank's Human Capital Index, a child born in Honduras will be almost half (48 percent) as productive when he or she grows up as he or she could be if fully educated and healthy.
+Human development outcomes in the country are among the lowest in the region.
+According to the World Bank's Human Capital Index, a child born in Honduras will be almost half (48%) as productive when they grow up as they could be if they received a complete education and enjoyed full health.

-In order to create more opportunities for the Honduran population, especially the most vulnerable, higher economic growth must be fostered, productivity and competitiveness increased, and inclusion promoted by improving access to quality services and jobs.
-At the same time, institutional reforms are needed in critical areas, such as the sustainability of the energy sector, governance, and the business environment.
+To create more opportunities for the Honduran population, especially the most vulnerable, it is necessary to foster greater economic growth, increase productivity and competitiveness, and promote inclusion by improving access to basic quality services and jobs.
+At the same time, institutional reforms in critical areas such as energy sector sustainability, governance, and the business environment must be carried out.

 Additional Resources